Blue Nude (Souvenir de Biskra)

+History

 Matisse painted the nude when a sculpture he was working on shattered.
 He later finished the sculpture which is entitled Reclining Nude I (Aurore).

 Matisse shocked the French public at the 1907 Société des Artistes Indépendants when he exhibited Blue Nude (Souvenir de Biskra).
 Blue Nude was one of the paintings that would later create an international sensation at the Armory Show of 1913 in New York City.